Board of Directors

 Nichole Moisant Gillett, President, is a partner in the law firm of Banks, Gillett, and Gillett in Oklahoma City.
 Nichole earned her BA in Political Science and BA in Communication from the University of Oklahoma.
 After graduation, she spent time in Austin, Texas, but longed to return to the Sooner State.
 She returned to Oklahoma and earned her Juris Doctor from Oklahoma City University.
 She is currently a member of the Downtown Exchange Club and actively participates in many sections through the Oklahoma Bar Association.
 Her passions include public education and helping kids transition from foster care to early adulthood.
 In her free time, Nichole curates and collects recipes, hosts dinner parties, and supports local restaurants and craft breweries.
 She lives in Edmond with her husband Ryan and their daughter.

-Scott Melson, Vice President, is a physician at Just Kids Pediatrics in Moore, OK where he practices primary care pediatrics.
+Scott Melson, Vice President, is a board-certified physician in both internal medicine and pediatrics.
 Scott grew up in Edmond, OK and later attended the University of Oklahoma for both his undergraduate degree and medical school.
 He met his wife Ashley while in college and since 2007 they have made their home in Oklahoma City.
 Scott is actively involved with Infant Crisis Services in Oklahoma City, sitting on the Young Professionals Board as well as volunteering in the mentor at White Fields, a non-profit organization that cares for abused and neglected boys who are in the custody of the state of Oklahoma.
 Scott and Ashley love trying new restaurants, traveling and watching OU football and Thunder basketball.

 Ava Doyle, Secretary, is an educator with a strong passion for Oklahomans educated in political/civic engagement, media literacy, domestic and international affairs, and many other issues.
 She is a graduate from the University of Oklahoma where she earned her bachelor’s degree in Journalism-Public Relations and a minor in Nonprofit Organization Studies.
 While there, she gained opportunities to intern and work in the business, nonprofit, and public sectors, and to study and intern abroad in Washington, D.C. and Daegu, South Korea.
 Currently, she teaches financial literacy and returned to the University of Oklahoma to pursue a master’s degree in Adult and Higher Education Administration.
 Ava is a “Big Sister” with Big Brothers and Big Sisters of Oklahoma City and a board member on the Central Oklahoma Workforce Industrial Board’s Youth Council.
 A native of Broken Arrow, Oklahoma, she resides in Oklahoma City with her cat.